lucasBertola/Minigrid-env/README.md

 ## Getting Started

-To use the EasyMiniGrid environment, you need to import the `EasyMiniGridEnv` class from the `src` directory.
+To use the EasyMiniGrid environment, you need to import the `MiniGridEnv` class from the `src` directory.
 This class provides all the functionality you need to interact with the environment.
 For detailed usage instructions, please refer to the documentation in the `src` directory.

 ## Examples